mzattera/predictive-powers/docs/preview/index.md

 Using underlying services, agents are able to hold a conversation with the user, supporting different media types in addition to plain text messages (e.g. images or files).
 Moreover, they can use "tools" to complete tasks.
-An example of a tool is the "retrieval" tool available to OpenAI assistant that allows agents to search content in their knowledge base.
 This library allows you to easily create your own tools that the agent will invoke when needed.

-Currently, two implementations of agents are available:

-  * `OpenAiChatService` uses OpenAI chat API.

-  * `OpenAiAssistant` uses OpenAI assistants API.

-  * `HuggingFaceChatService` uses Hugging Face inference API.

-`predictive-powers` allows you to use either implementation with no changes in code, as will be shown below.

 You have seen the first example about instantiating and using an agent in a chat in the [quickstart](#chatintroduction); below, we will explain other features available in the library.